tsunami416604/azure-docs.hu-hu/articles/azure-resource-manager/resource-group-template-functions.md

 * [uriComponentToString](resource-group-template-functions-string.md#uricomponenttostring)
 * [utcNow](resource-group-template-functions-string.md#utcnow)

-## <a name="next-steps"></a>További lépések
+## <a name="next-steps"></a>Következő lépések

-* Azure Resource Manager sablonban található részekről a következő témakörben talál leírást: [Azure Resource Manager sablonok készítése](resource-group-authoring-templates.md)
+* For a description of the sections in an Azure Resource Manager template, see [Authoring Azure Resource Manager templates](resource-group-authoring-templates.md)
-* Több sablon egyesítéséhez tekintse meg [a csatolt sablonok használata Azure Resource Manager használatával](resource-group-linked-templates.md) című témakört.
+* To merge multiple templates, see [Using linked templates with Azure Resource Manager](resource-group-linked-templates.md)
-* Ha meg szeretné ismételni a megadott számú alkalommal egy erőforrás-típus létrehozásakor, tekintse meg az [erőforrások több példányának létrehozása a Azure Resource Managerban](resource-group-create-multiple.md) című témakört.
+* To iterate a specified number of times when creating a type of resource, see [Create multiple instances of resources in Azure Resource Manager](resource-group-create-multiple.md)
-* A létrehozott sablon üzembe helyezéséről lásd: [alkalmazás központi telepítése Azure Resource Manager sablonnal](resource-group-template-deploy.md)
+* To see how to deploy the template you've created, see [Deploy an application with Azure Resource Manager template](resource-group-template-deploy.md)